Premier League top scorers: Who will win the 2019/20 Golden Boot?

 The Premier League is bristling with attacking abilities setting the highest flight alight because the marketing campaign approaches Christmas.

-Final season’s Golden Boot award was cut up 3 ways by African trio Sadio Mane, Mohamed Salah and Pierre-Emerick Aubameyang.

-With 22 objectives every, it was the bottom complete to safe the award since Carlos Tevez and Dimitar Berbatov shared the honour with 20 objectives after the 2010/11 marketing campaign.
+With 22 objectives every, it was the bottom whole to safe the award since Carlos Tevez and Dimitar Berbatov shared the honour with 20 objectives after the 2010/11 marketing campaign.

 - Premier League 2019/20 fixtures: The way to watch each sport on TV and stay stream

-The title race will convey out the perfect within the high strikers as soon as once more, whereas a number of new additions to the Premier League may take the division by storm.
+The title race will carry out the most effective within the high strikers as soon as once more, whereas a number of new additions to the Premier League may take the division by storm.

-HEARALPUBLICIST has rounded up the total record of Premier League high scorers.
+HEARALPUBLICIST has rounded up the complete record of Premier League high scorers.

 LAST UPDATED – 9:00am Friday 27th December 2019